 Brooklyn-based composer-conductor Derek J. Weagle is passionate about disrupting academic and social barriers around new music, uniting a wide variety of genre, tradition, and ritual into a single musical experience.
 His work spans both instrumental and vocal idioms, ranging from professional to educational audiences.
 Significant projects include the premieres of his Earthrise Mass, Serenade, a companion piece to Britten’s work premiered in Boston’s historic Jordan Hall by hornist John-Morgan Bush, and Assembly, commissioned for the Sesquicentennial of the New England Conservatory.
 His Serenade received Honorable Mention by the International Horn Society in their 2018 annual composition call.
-This summer, Derek will premiere Water Rites, a micro-cantata for choir and percussion at the 2019 Choral Arts Initiative PREMIERE|Project Festival and 2019 Choral Chameleon Institute.
+This summer, Derek premiered Water Rites, a ritual cantata for choir and percussion at the 2019 Choral Arts Initiative PREMIERE|Project Festival and 2019 Choral Chameleon Institute.

-In addition to his full-time position as Manager of Learning and Leadership Production with the League of American Orchestras, Weagle freelances as a consultant in artistic operations, communications and web development, and data maintenance for several artists and ensembles including Voices 21c and the Refugee Orchestra Project.
+In addition to his full-time position as Manager of Learning and Leadership Production with the League of American Orchestras, Weagle freelances as a consultant in artistic operations, development, communications, and data maintenance for several artists and ensembles including Voices 21c and the Refugee Orchestra Project.
 Derek is also an avid ‘conlanger’ and is a member of the Language Creation Society.
 Additionally, he sings with Collegium Musicum of Columbia University.
 Weagle holds a B.M. in Music Education from the University of Massachusetts Lowell and an M.M. with Academic Honors in Music Composition with a minor in Choral Conducting from the New England Conservatory as a student of Michael Gandolfi and Erica Washburn.